kstenerud/concise-encoding/ce-structure.md

 #### Numeric Types

 Numeric values (integers and floats) do not have to be of the same type or size in order to be equivalent.
 For example, the 32-bit float value 12.0 is equivalent to the 8-bit integer value 12.
-So long as they can resolve to the same value without data loss after type coercion, they are equivalent.
+So long as they resolve to the same effective value without data loss after type coercion, they are equivalent.

 Infinities with the same sign are considered equivalent.